microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Set-EntraConditionalAccessPolicy.md

 ```

 ## Description
-this cmdlet allows an admin to update a conditional access policy in Microsoft Entra ID by Id.
+This cmdlet allows an admin to update a conditional access policy in Microsoft Entra ID by Id.
 Conditional access policies are custom rules that define an access scenario.

 ## Examples